 Dr Giovanna Fassetta

-I am a qualified teacher with over 20 years’ experience of working with young people and adults in a variety of settings and in several countries.
-I taught in Italy, Eritrea and the UK both as a class teacher (primary) and as a specialist language teacher (early years, primary and secondary).
-I also taught adult migrants in literacy classes in Italy and have trained primary teachers of Italian as a foreign language for Edinburgh and Glasgow City Councils.
+I am a qualified teacher with over 20 years’ experience.
+I taught in Italy, Eritrea and the UK both as a class teacher (primary) and as a specialist language teacher (early years, primary and secondary levels).
+I also taught adult migrants in literacy classes in Italy.
+I trained primary teachers of modern languages on behalf of Edinburgh and Glasgow Local Authorities.

-I am PI on the project: "The impact of language.
-Collaborating across borders to the design, developmet and promotion of an online Palestininan Arabic course".
-The project is funded by the AHRC, from the GCRF stream
+2017 PI - AHRC GCRF Project "The impact of language.
+Collaborating across borders to the design, development and promotion of an online Palestinian Arabic course" (Ref.
+AH/R004617/1)

 I currently supervise Master and PhD students working in the areas of languages, intercultural exchanges, migration, education and inclusion.

 I welcome PhD proposals in the areas of: experiences of children and young people from refugee and migrant backgrounds; multilingualism and language education; education in situation of protracted emergencies and crisis; integration, inclusion and intercultural communication; the role of affect and emotions in language learning; decolonial and postcolonial perspectives in research.
 I particularly welcome proposals that make use of visual methodologies; arts-based methodologies; participatory research; action research.

 I lead the course "Approaches to Inclusive Learning: Psychology, Knowledge and Curriculum" (EDUC51008) where I teach sociolgical perspectives on inclusive learning.

 I teach in the following courses: "The Evolving Concept of Inclusion" (EDUC5387); "Inclusive Classrooms Inclusive Pedagogies" (EDUC5359)

 I am a member of the School of Education Ethics Committee.